-Stop being a People-pleaser In professional life, you will find a lot of people trying to please others.
-From boss to top management executive to peers and colleagues and even sometime subordinates.
-In this article, we will go in depth about why people become people-pleaser instead of being just themselves.
-You already heard about individuals who are people-pleaser and maybe met some or sometimes caught yourself being one yourself.
-But why we do that?
+In professional life, many people try to please others, from bosses to top management executives to peers, colleagues, and even sometimes subordinates.
+In this article, we will go in-depth about why people become people-pleaser instead of just themselves.
+You have already heard about people-pleaser individuals and maybe have met some or sometimes caught yourself being one yourself.
+But why do we do that?
 What’s the need to do that extra bit to become a people-pleaser?
 We will find out here, right now, right away.

 We will etch out the whole article in this manner –

 First, we will discuss why people-pleaser is the worst-case scenario for your professional life; then, we will explain why people become people-pleaser without realizing it; and finally, we will discuss ways to stop being a people-pleaser right away.